 What about VirtualBox Guest Additions for Windows 2022 Server?

 As we mentioned earlier, Oracle VirtualBox doesn’t support Windows 2022 since this server version is still in preview mode (as of mid-July 2021).
 So, we do not have proper tested VirtualBox guest additions for server 2022.

 But, we can try the available guest additions for Windows OS (Server 2019).
 Before proceeding to the next steps, I highly recommend taking a snapshot of the virtual machine.

 16) Click on Devices, and Insert Guest additions CD image of the virtual machine.

 17) Once it is mounted successfully inside the VM, open the CD drive and execute the Windows version of guest additions.

 18) Select Install for required drivers and continue the installation.
 You need to reboot the VM at the end.

-20) Take another snapshot before play around with the new OS.
-Also, it is highly recommended to a full Windows update to get the latest updates and improvements.
+20) Take another snapshot before playing around with the new OS.
+Also, a full Windows update is highly recommended to get the latest updates and improvements.

 Download Windows 2022 Server VHDX for VirtualBox or Hyper-V

-Usually, Microsoft provides the preview and final versions of server Operating Systems in VHDX format which support Hyper-V natively.
-These pre-installed VHDX files can be easily imported to Hyper-V or VirtualBox to use the OS instantly.
+Usually, Microsoft provides the preview and final versions of server Operating Systems in VHDX format, which natively supports Hyper-V. These pre-installed VHDX files can be easily imported to Hyper-V or VirtualBox to use the OS instantly.